Understanding Online Sexual Harassment

 - In real-time discussion forums, direct your computer to block messages being sent from any other user whom you find offensive or who you feel is harassing you.

 - If you are being harassed, report the behavior to the host of the website.
 You may be able to successfully have the harasser banned from that website.
+Online harassment is a crime and should also be reported to the police as well as the website.
+Police departments often have a cyber crime division.

-- If you are an employer, consider putting into place a computer program that can perform a cursory examination of e-mails within your system and which can target and block e-mails that contain offensive or inappropriate "keywords."
+- If you are an employer, consider putting into place a computer program that can perform a cursory examination of e-mails within your system and which can target and block e-mails that contain offensive or inappropriate keywords.

 Get Help Understanding Online Sexual Harassment From an Attorney